-Unfortunately, many signs and symptoms of diabetes can go undetected and unnoticed.
-Men who experience symptoms of early diabetes may experience the following:
+Unfortunately, many common signs and symptoms of diabetes can go undetected and unnoticed.
+Men with diabetes may experience the following symptoms:

 A common symptom of diabetes in men is erectile dysfunction (ED).
-According to the National Diabetes Information Clearinghouse, men with diabetes are at a greater risk of ED than those who do not suffer from the disease.
+According to the National Diabetes Information Clearinghouse, men with diabetes are at a greater risk of ED than those without.
 The organization states that anywhere from 20 to 75 percent of men with diabetes suffer from erectile dysfunction.
-Also known as the inability to achieve or maintain an erection, erectile dysfunction can have a negative effect on a man’s self confidence.
+Also known as the inability to achieve or maintain an erection, erectile dysfunction can have a negative effect on a man’s self-confidence.

 If you’re wondering why diabetes is linked to erectile dysfunction, we’re here to clear things up.
-High blood sugar levels can have an affect on the blood vessels and nerves that are crucial to achieving and maintaining an erection.
-Complications can progress when diabetes is left unattended, and the condition has a direct effect on the Autonomic Nervous System (ANS) in the body.
-This controls the widening and constricting of blood vessels.
-When there is damaged or restricted blood supply to the penis, it hinders the ability to get proper blood flow to the genitals.
+High blood sugar levels can have an effect on the blood vessels and nerves that are crucial to achieving and maintaining an erection.
+Complications can progress when diabetes is left unattended, and the condition has a direct effect on the autonomic nervous system (ANS) in the body.
+This system controls the widening and constricting of blood vessels.
+When there is damaged or restricted blood supply to the penis, it disrupts proper blood flow to the genitals.

-- Your Family History – If you have a relative with diabetes, your risk for developing the condition is significantly increased.
+- Your Family History – If you have a relative with diabetes, your risk of developing the condition is significantly increased.

 - Race or Ethnic Background – According to recent statistics, African-American, Asian-American, Latino/Hispanic-Americans, and Native Americans are all at a high risk of developing diabetes.